 Wireless Network

-The Georgetown University’s secured wireless networks for the Georgetown community are available throughout the library and are called SaxaNet and eduroam.
-Patrons that are not members of the Georgetown community should use the GuestNet wireless network.
+Georgetown University’s secured wireless networks for the Georgetown community are available throughout the library and are called SaxaNet and eduroam.
+Patrons who are not members of the Georgetown community should use the GuestNet wireless network.
 GuestNet is an open network and is not encrypted.

 Computers